 No matter how comfortable you are driving in your city, snow transforms your friendly neighborhood into an entirely new world.
-Here are tips on maintaining your high star rating (and safe driving record), straight from Laura Bulkeley of the local Lyft Boston team:
+Here are tips on maintaining your high star rating (and safe driving record):

 Call passengers.
 It’ll take longer than usual to arrive.
 Say hello, confirm the pickup location, and let them know you’re en route.
 If possible, estimate your ETA.
 Many passengers have limited transportation options, so don’t let long ETAs get you down.

 Drive slow and steady.
 You know how to drive in snow, but that doesn’t mean other drivers do.
 Take your time and be courteous to other cars, especially when merging around high snow banks.
 Arriving safely is more important than arriving quickly.